saule1508/saule1508.github.io/_drafts/2016-07-25-upgrade-oracle-12.1.0.1-12.1.0.2.md

 - install the software on the standby (install soft only) and on the node 1 of the RAC (install soft only)
 - run cluvfy
 - run preupgrade scripts and do the fixup
+- disable the broker configuration and set dg_broker_start to false scope=both
-- stop the apply on the standby, stop the standby, prepare the new home (copy spfile, password file, modifyl listener.ora, oratab etc.), then startup mount the standby with the new home.
-Restart the apply
+- stop the standby, copy spfile, password file, listener.ora from old to new home and edit the listener.ora, oratab.
+Keep the standby shutdown
 - start dbua on the primary RAC instance 1
+- startup mount the standby and re-enable the broker configuration
+- do the postfixup scripts

 let's document those steps;